aaugustin/sudoku/README.md

     $ make test-cover   # Code coverage of tests on the Python implementation
     $ make test-memory  # Check for reference leaks in the C implementatino

+If the test fail, run `make clean` and retry.

 Programmer API
 --------------